djoepramono/devbox/window-manager/bspwm/README.md

 Except that sometimes it doesn't run on startup.
 It will run if you call manually from the command line.
 Currently it's not known why

+# Shortcuts

+Keyboard shortcuts are handled by separate command `sxhkd`.
+Copy the `sxhkdrc` to `~/.config/sxhkd/`

+For reference on all of the keysym (keyboard keys) that can be used as a shortcut, you can refer [here](http://wiki.linuxquestions.org/wiki/List_of_keysyms)

 # Reference

 [Changelog](https://madnight.github.io/bspwm/CHANGELOG/) a bit outdated though